jacobdavie7/hbot/README.md

 home     standard home use"
-lax      lax home use - Allow all Out" limited  limited home use - Internet Only (HTTP, HTTPS, DNS)" secure   encrypted internt only (HTTPS, DoH, DoT) - HTTP and DNS will NOT work" local    no internet, use when doing 1337 hax" web      web server use" backup   backup server use"
+lax      lax home use - Allow all Out" limited  limited home use - Internet Only (HTTP, HTTPS, DNS)" secure   encrypted internt only (HTTPS, DoH, DoT) - HTTP and DNS over 53 will NOT work" local    no internet, use when doing 1337 hax" web      web server use" backup   backup server use"